ChanthMiao/ghc-wiki-mirror/dependent-haskell/phase1.md

   - That is, not allow `forall (c::a~b). ...(ty |> c)....`.
 Instead only allow anonymous quantification, thus `(a~b) => ....`.
   - Another way to say this: coercion variables are only bound by terms, not in types.
-  - We do not lose any kind-indexed GADTs, because we have hererogeneous equality.
+  - We do not lose any kind-indexed GADTs, because we have heterogeneous equality.
 The prototypical example is

     ```haskell
     data Eq (a::k1) (b::k2) where